fbpx

 Is Lumen Worth It?

-In my opinion, the answer depends on who you are and what your goals are.
-If you’re already following a ketogenic or similar low-carb diet, Lumen can’t tell you much that you don’t already know.
+In my opinion, the answer to this question depends on who you are and what your goals are.
+If you’re already following a well-designed ketogenic diet that’s based on unprocessed foods (as opposed to “dirty keto”), Lumen can’t tell you much that you don’t already know.

-I also think Lumen can be a more convenient alternative to blood glucose and ketone monitors.
+Additionally, Lumen can be a convenient alternative to blood glucose and ketone monitors.
 Of course, Lumen and blood testers test for entirely different biometric parameters, but both can give you an indication of whether or not your body is burning fat or carbs for energy.

-The addition of the food log is a great idea because people can react differently to different types of food.
-Just because my body handles a certain type of food well doesn’t mean yours does, and it’s therefore valuable to be able to correlate how the specific foods you consume affect your body on an individual level.
+People can react differently to different types of food.
+Just because my body handles a certain type of food well doesn’t mean yours does, and the food log allows you to correlate how the foods you consume affect your body on an individual level instead of relying on general guidelines.

 In my opinion, the two most important metrics Lumen can provide are: